Three Mile Island, site of 1979 nuclear accident, to close in 2019

-IRAQI OIL MINISTER SAYS WILL IMPLEMENT SEAWATER PROJECT END-2017 EVEN IF NO DEAL IS REACHED WITH EXXON

-IRAQI OIL MINISTER SAYS WILL IMPLEMENT SEAWATER PROJECT END-2017 EVEN IF NO DEAL IS REACHED WITH EXXON

-May 30 Pennsylvania's Three Mile Island power plant will close in 2019, 40 years after the worst nuclear accident in U.S. history, as low natural gas prices make the costs of atomic energy uncompetitive, its owner said on Tuesday.
+Pennsylvania's Three Mile Island power plant will close in 2019, forty years after it was the site of the worst nuclear accident in U.S. history, as low natural gas prices make the costs of atomic energy uncompetitive, its owner said on Tuesday.

 The plant's name has been synonymous with public fears over the risks associated with nuclear power since the plant suffered a partial meltdown in 1979, sparking sweeping new rules for handling emergencies at nuclear sites.

-Low natural gas prices from abundant shale formations like Pennsylvania's Marcellus have kept power prices low for years, making it difficult for nuclear reactors to compete with lower cost gas-fired generators in deregulated power markets in the U.S. Northeast and Midwest.
+Low natural gas prices from abundant shale formations like Pennsylvania's Marcellus have helped keep power prices low for years, making it difficult for nuclear reactors to compete with gas-fired generators in deregulated power markets in the U.S. Northeast and Midwest.

 Since 2013, the nuclear industry has shut six reactors for economic reasons before their licenses expired in California, Florida, Nebraska, Vermont and Wisconsin, and plan to shut at least six more over the next five years.